 Fatalities rise as big pharma profits

-On July 19, San Bernardino County filed a lawsuit, joining Riverside County and several municipalities nationwide, against multiple drug companies, distributors and pharmacies alleging that their “aggressive and fraudulent” marketing and distribution practices of prescription opioid painkillers have led to a crisis plaguing our nation.
+On July 19, 2018, San Bernardino County filed a lawsuit against multiple drug companies, distributors and pharmacies alleging that their “aggressive and fraudulent” marketing and distribution practices of prescription opioid painkillers have led to a crisis plaguing our nation.
+“With this lawsuit, our county joins hundreds of counties across the United States in an important effort to hold these companies responsible for their role in creating the opioid epidemic,” Board of Supervisors Chairman Robert Lovingood said.

-Riverside County filed a similar complaint on June 27.
-In 2017, more than 1.5 million prescriptions were written for an opioid medication, at least 125 people died from opioid overdoses and there were at least 309 opioid overdose emergency department visits and 244 hospitalizations.
+In 2017, more than 1.5 million prescriptions were written for an opioid medication, at least 125 people died from opioid overdoses and there were at least 309 opioid overdose emergency-department visits and 244 hospitalizations.

 The opioid epidemic has reached alarming levels nationwide as well.
 Studies show that about 9.5 million adults misused opioids in 2014.
-Over 60 percent of drug-overdose related deaths involved opioids, such as oxycodone and hydrocodone, which was close to 30,000 and as of 2015 opioid painkiller-related deaths had gone up 575 percent.
+Over 60 percent of drug-overdose related deaths involved opioids, such as oxycodone and hydrocodone.
+That equates to close to 30,000 deaths and as of 2015 opioid painkiller-related deaths had gone up 575 percent.

 The most powerful prescription painkillers are called “opioids,” which are synthetic or semi-synthetic opium-like compounds.
 They are manufactured to react on the nervous system in the same way as drugs derived from the opium poppy, like heroin.
 The most commonly abused opioid painkillers include oxycodone, hydrocodone, meperidine, hydromorphone and propoxyphene.

 Oxycodone has the greatest potential for abuse and the greatest dangers.
 It is as powerful as heroin and affects the nervous system the same way.
-Oxycodone is sold under many trade names, such as Percodan, Endodan, Roxiprin, Percocet, Endocet, Roxicet and OxyContin.
-It comes in tablet form.
+Oxycodone is sold under many trade names, such as Percodan, Endodan, Roxiprin, Percocet, Endocet, Roxicet and OxyContin, and comes in tablet form.

 Hydrocodone is used in combination with other chemicals and is available in prescription pain medication as tablets, capsules and syrups.
 Trade names include Anexsia, Dicodid, Hycodan, Hycomine, Lorcet, Lortab, Norco, Tussionex and Vicodin.